 This route is best when water levels are low.
 When levels are normal or slightly above, you will often have to scramble back up to the gorge rim and hike downstream until you find a way back down to the river.
 During flood conditions, the route is impassable; actually, it will be several feet underwater.

 The route starts at the base of the Dihedrals crag.
 About 0.2 miles along the River Trail, on the left, there is an outcrop overlooking the river.
-This overlook is shortly after a sign indicating access to the Sandbox climbing area.
+This overlook is shortly after the Sandbox climbing area.
 On one of the rocks, there is an easy-to-spot informational plaque about Stephen Mather.
 This outcrop is the top of the Dihedrals area.
 From the plaque, you can look straight down on the Layback Dihedral route (5.4).

 To access the base of the crag, there are two choices.
-The first and easier way is to walk a few feet downstream from the plaque and look for a sign indicating climbers’ access for Dihedrals.
-The way down is easy and obvious (Class 3).
+The first and easier way is to walk about 10 yards downstream from the plaque and look for a Class 3 way down to the river.
 But to make your trip more challenging and slightly longer, consider the 5.1 Beginner's Chimney route instead.
 It follows a large crack and gully system that starts about 20 yards upstream from the Mather plaque.

 Now start following the river downstream.
 You'll soon reach the Dike Creek Crags area, which is known for some short toprope routes and numerous bouldering opportunities.
 When the river is low, a sandy beach appears here and makes for easy going; when that beach isn't there, however, there's probably no getting through here.
 After the Dike Creek Crags area, you reach Juliet's Balcony.
 This popular toproping crag has a distinguishing feature-- a mid-level shelf referred to as the "balcony."
 The lower section of the crag rises straight from the river, but our scrambling route continues via some Class 3 or 4 climbing up to the balcony, followed by a Class 4 downclimb back to the river from the balcony's downstream end.